ad-si/sif/README.md

 - Image lines are newline `\n` separated
 - May contain a `palette` field
 	- Only specified characters may be used for pixels then (others are ignored)
+- May have an `encoding` field which specifies if pixels are only ASCII or also UTF-8 characters.